Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Methodology

-our parametric masking strategy allows balancing between the detection performance and FPRs.
+We now introduce our parametric mitigation strategy that allows balancing between the detection performance and FPRs.
 The motivation is that it is often \emph{unnecessary} to mask all the pixels in order to make the target misclassification ineffective, e.g., we find masking 75\% of the suspected features is able to change the targeted miclassification in over 99.9\% of the adversarial examples.

 By partially masking suspected features, \sysname allows the defender to reduce the FPR - we explain the reason below.
-We can determine a mis-detection on the benign input (i.e., FP) if the predictions on both the original and inpainted images result in the same label (to be discussed in Section~\ref{sec:reduce-fp}).
-The fewer pixels that are masked, the better is the quality of the resulting inpainted image, because more semantic information is preserved in the image.
+We can determine a mis-detection on the benign input (i.e., FP) if the predictions on both the original and recovered images result in the same label (to be discussed in Section~\ref{sec:reduce-fp}).
+The fewer pixels that are masked, the better is the quality of the resulting recovered image, because more semantic information is preserved in the image.

-Fig.~\ref{fig:inpaint-benign} shows an example of the inpainted images under different masking percentages.
-Assume the original input is mis-detected as adversarial - we can eliminate this mis-detection if both the original and inpainted image have the same label.
+Fig.~\ref{fig:second-fp} shows an example of the recovered images under different masking percentages.
+The original Chihuahua image is mis-detected as adversarial, which can be eliminated if both the original and recovered image have the same label.
 In this example, if 25\% or 50\% of the pixels are masked, \sysname is able to rectify the mis-detection.
-However, if 75\% or 100\% of the suspicious features are masked, the DNN is unable to generate the correct prediction on the inpainted image, thus resulting in an FP.
+However, if 75\% or 100\% of the suspicious features are masked, the DNN is unable to generate the correct prediction on the recovered image, thus resulting in an FP.
 This explains why masking the entire set of suspicious features could be undesirable.